98ZhaoJeffrey/98ZhaoJeffrey/README.md

 I am a 3rd year Computer Science ~~(and soon to be Statistics)~~ student at the University of Waterloo.

 #### 🕜 Currently/Near Future
+- Incoming intern at Shopify this January, where I will be building new UIs for customers and backend services to support the growth of thousands of online businesses.
 - Interning at AutoDesk this September, building a design review system, similar to GitHub pull request reviews
 - Building open source tech for social good with UW Blueprint and Develop for Good
 - Working at WatStreet, building their data server to analyze our ML models for trading stocks and crypto
-- Looking for ~~Fall 2024~~, Winter 2025z Summer 2025 and Fall 2025 SWE internships (Reach out, I need more money :D)
+- Looking for ~~Fall 2024~~, ~~Winter 2025~~, Summer 2025 and Fall 2025 SWE internships (Reach out, I need more money :D)

 #### ✏️ Learning
 - Data structures and algos (this is just me saying I need to do more lc)